 After the first Hansen murder trial ends with a hung jury in March 1926, a second trial is mounted only weeks later, in early April.
 The same testimony is presented, just to different jurors with more motivation to reach a verdict and to go home in time for Easter with their families.

 As in the first trial, the crux of the defense is that neither Parks nor Buskiewich was with the gang that robbed the Reilly roadhouse the night of the murder.
 Family members, friends, and neighbors provide alibis placing Buskiewich first at the movies, then at home in bed.
-John Joseph testifies to his son’s return home after going to the movies, and two young women report to have seen him out and about at the movies.
+John’s immigrant father John Joseph testifies to his son’s return home after going to the movies, and two young women report to have seen him out and about at the movies.

 Are Buskiewich and Parks convenient perps for police trying to clear the record on a whole string of unsolved road house robberies?
 It’s hard to know.
 Certainly Buskiewich had left a trail of prior criminal activity.
 But since the bandits were masked, neither the Reillies nor the Hansen widow can identify them.
-I couldn’t help wondering if “Shorty” and “Frenchy” hadn’t skipped town before they could be arrested, could they have been the two robbers identified and tried as the two masked men in the dining room scuffle instead of Parks and Buskiewich?
+And, I can’t help wondering if “Shorty” and “Frenchy” hadn’t skipped town before they could be arrested, could they have been the two robbers identified and tried as the two masked men in the fatal dining room scuffle instead of Parks and Buskiewich?

 As Buskiewich is being transported from the courtroom to jail, the April 5, 1926 Journal reports, he declares that he would rather be hanged than spend 30 years in prison.
 “If it’s up to me, I’ll never serve a day in the penitentiary,” he quips.